 Throughout this period McNeeley continued to sell liquor and groceries at his store.
 His wealth now grown considerably, in 1890 he commissioned a local architectural firm to construct a mansion home for Ellen and his children.
 Situated on a steep slope below the ridge line of the Missouri River bluffs, the house, shown above, was multiple-gabled with a slate roof.
 Made largely of red sandstone, it resembled a medieval castle with its towers.
 Below the towers is a massive front porch with two entrances, the one at left large enough to allow a horse and carriage to enter.

 The interior was equally extravagant, featuring eight elegant fireplaces of unusual designs adorned with polycromed tiles and carved lintels with lions and other motifs.
 One can imagine the excitement of the McNeelys as they moved into these palatial surroundings.
 Family members would occupy the house for a half century before selling it.
-Today it functions as a retirement home.
+Later it functioned as a retirement home.

 James McNeely unfortunately had less than a decade to enjoy his mansion.
 In August 1899 at the age of 68, he suddenly died there.
 According to a local newspaper McNeely’s passing “shocked” many of his fellow citizens since he was not known to be ill.
 He was buried in St. Joseph’s Mount Olivet Cemetery at the imposing monument shown here.
 An obituary noted that McNeely had amassed a fortune in the mercantile business and contracting but did not mention his liquor sales.
 Instead it asserted: “He was one of the most prominent railroad builders in the west.”